secretGeek/ok-ps/README.md

 If you run the command `ok` (with no parameters) you'll see the file listed, with numbers against each command:

     > ok
-    1. build.ps1 # builds the project
+    1: build.ps1             # builds the project
-    2. deploy.ps1 # deploys the project
+    2: deploy.ps1            # deploys the project
-    3. commit_push.ps1 $arg[0] # commit with comment, rebase and push
+    3: commit_push.ps1 $arg  # commit with comment, rebase and push

 Then if you run `ok {number}` (ok followed by a number) you'll execute that line of the file.